Common Mental Health Disorders in Teens That Parents Should Look Out For

 Social Phobias

 These produce severe feelings of self-consciousness and insecurity within social settings.
-Symptoms/signs of social anxiety/phobia disorder are:
+Some symptoms and signs of social phobia disorder are:

 • Feeling very anxious when thinking about being around others or talking to others